 Official installer

 Alternatively, you can download an installer from the Python download website.
 It’s easy and works like the installation of any other MacOS software program.
 The downside to this approach is that you won’t get automatic updates.
-Just like with Windows, you should make sure that Python is added to your system’s PATH.
+Just like with Windows, you should ensure that Python is added to your system’s PATH.

 Install Python on Linux